 Site amplification factor of response spectrum (SAFRS) plays a crucial role in seismic design.
 Existing methods for evaluating SAFRS typically require site-specific information, such as soil layer thickness and shear wave velocity.
 However, obtaining this information often necessitates drilling, which is both complex and costly.
 To avoid using such site information, this study aims to propose a method for evaluating SAFRS using the microtremor horizontal-to-vertical spectral ratio (MHVSR).
-To this end, firstly, a formula is developed to calculate SAFRS at the site fundamental period using MHVSR based on an analysis of microtremor data and site response results from 42 sites in Yokohama, Japan.
-In addition, to account for nonlinear site effects on SAFRS, formulae are derived to estimate the variation rates of the site fundamental period and SAFRS model for various periods from previous research, SAFRS at various periods are calculated based on the site fundamental period and SAFRS at the site fundamental period.
+To this end, first, a formula is developed to calculate SAFRS at the site fundamental period using MHVSR based on an analysis of microtremor data and site response results from 42 sites in Yokohama, Japan.
+In addition, to account for nonlinear site effects on SAFRS, formulae are derived to estimate the variation rates of the site fundamental period and SAFRS at the site fundamental period with changes in ground motion intensity.
+Furthermore, by combining a SAFRS model for various periods from previous research, SAFRS at various periods are calculated based on the site fundamental period and SAFRS at the site fundamental period.
 Finally, the proposed method is validated through linear and nonlinear site response analyses.